Article at a Glance

 - When you select whole food / herb supplements you are getting the best nutrients available short of the raw fresh herb itself.
 Choosing a whole food / herb supplement instead of a synthetic supplement is like eating a raw, whole food as opposed to a highly processed one.

 What you want to avoid is important as well.
-Be sure you’re whole food multivitamin doesn’t contain any of the following:
+Be sure your whole food multivitamin doesn’t contain any of the following:

 - Artificial Colours